Mitrampg/employee_absenteeism/README.md

 ## Conclusion
 This notebook not only addresses the immediate need for an effective absenteeism predictive model but also lays down a methodical approach that can be replicated for similar issues in organizational settings.
 The blend of technical rigor and practical applicability makes this notebook a valuable asset for both data science practitioners and organizational decision-makers.

-## Deployment Model

-In this project i created a deployment model where you can try fill the characteristic of your employee to predict your employee absenteeism.
-This model is limited because it's just trained based on dataset in this project.
-Here is the deployment model link: https://bit.ly/absenteeism_predict